-- [ODBC Drivers] lists the names of all the installed ODBC drivers. - A section having the same name as the driver name specified in the [ODBC Drivers] section lists driver attributes and values.
+- [ODBC Drivers] lists the names of all the installed ODBC drivers. - For each driver, a section having the same name as the driver name specified in the [ODBC Drivers] section lists the driver attributes and values.

 The following is an example of an odbcinst.ini configuration file for Linux/AIX/Debian: